-Welcome to this 4-week course to full INTUITIVE Tarot reading confidence through working with the Four Elements.
-This is not a beginners course but will work for anyone who has a basic knowledge of the structure of the Tarot cards and the individual card meanings.
-The aim of the course is to take you deeper into your intuitive ability to connect with the cards, as well as facilitate the ability to sense the energy flowing from one card to the next and how the energy of individual cards rises to meet the question at hand.
+Welcome to this 4-week course for reading intuitively with confidence through working with the Four Elements.
+This is not a beginner’s course but will work for anyone who has a basic knowledge of the structure of the Tarot cards and the individual card meanings.
+The aim of the course is to help you develop your intuitive tarot reading skills, as well as facilitate the ability to sense the energy flowing from one card to the next and how the energy of individual cards rises to meet the question at hand.

 In week one, we will be working with the Element of Fire.
 There are 5 exercises for each Element, one per day (with the weekend off).
-You can follow the time-line for the course, if you like, and will then be able to attack the next lesson in a week’s time, or you can go at your own pace.
+You can follow the timeline for the course, if you like, and will then be able to move on to the next lesson in a week’s time, or you can go at your own pace.
 There is no homework to hand in but you are free to share your experiences and/or ask any questions in the comments.
-Please be aware that the comment thread will close two weeks from when each article is published.

-You will be working with the Element of Fire all week, so keep your senses open alert to occurrences of Fire in the world around you.
-The colours of Fire are red, orange and gold.
+You will be working with the Element of Fire all week, so keep your senses open and alert to occurrences of Fire in the world around you.
+The colours of Fire are red, orange, and gold.
 In food, Fire is found in hot spices and alcohol.

 Your vitality levels in general also relate to the Element of Fire.
 Fire is the ‘greening power’ that gives us energy but that can also easily be exhausted and cause burnout if it is not in balance with the other Elements.

 The corresponding Suit is Wands.

 For each day of doing the exercises below, keep a journal and in addition to taking notes about the exercises, make a note of your own Fire levels for that day.

 Make sure that you can do the work for this week’s lessons undisturbed and give your family members a fair heads up on what is happening.